MA Global Citizenship, Identities and Human Rights

 Students are also strongly encouraged to undertake voluntary work with an NGO.

 - Between Europe and the Middle East: Critical Questions of Citizenship and Identity

 - Dissertation in Global Citizenship, Identities and Human Rights

 - Globalisation, Citizenship and Identity

 - Researching Global Citizenship, Identities and Human Rights

 You will need to choose a further 40 credits of optional modules.
 This includes modules from other courses within and outside the School of Sociology and Social Policy (subject to approval).

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.

-This MA will be particularly attractive if you wish to pursue a career in the NGO sector, academia, the civil service, or journalism, as it both provides advanced level sociological knowledge of debates on human rights, citizenship, globalisation and identities, and offers opportunities to develop specialist knowledge and understanding of post-conflict cultures, human rights law and/or of media and globalisation, rights and identities.
+This course will be particularly beneficial if you wish to pursue a career in the NGO sector, academia, the civil service, or journalism, as it both provides advanced level sociological knowledge of debates on human rights, citizenship, globalisation and identities, and offers opportunities to develop specialist knowledge and understanding of post-conflict cultures, human rights law and/or of media and globalisation, rights and identities.

 A postgraduate degree from an institution like The University of Nottingham shows potential employers that you are an intelligent, hard-working individual who is bright and flexible enough to undertake any form of specific career training.